-John Gidez, Deputy Chief
+John Gidez, Chief

 The General Crimes Section includes two units: the Felony Trial Unit and Misdemeanor Trial Unit.
 The General Crimes Section handles most of the cases prosecuted in D.C.
 Superior Court.